-III.
-SimElection Games
+C. SimElection Games

-2. Watch Full Rep Balancing a Council
+Watch Fair Rep Balancing a Council

-These maps show Choice ballots electing five reps.
+These maps show choice ballots electing five reps.
 A little shape is a voter's ballot; a big one is a candidate.
 Each little ballot has the color and shape of its current top-ranked choice, the closest remaining candidate.1

 Sim players position their candidates to get votes (page 56).
-The numbers on a map show each candidate's current share of top-rank votes; getting 16.7% will win a seat and halo!)
-After this round of counting, the weakest candidate must lose and get an X. The 3.7% \bigcirc will be the first to lose.
+The numbers on a map show each candidate's current share of the votes; getting 16.7% will win a seat and (halo!)
+After this round of counting, the weakest candidate must lose and get an X. The 3.7% will be the first to lose.